diku-dk/futhark-website/docs.rst

 you are very welcome to report the omission as a bug on our bug tracker.
 See the page `Get Involved`_ for more information.

+We also have some Haddock-generated `documentation of the compiler internals`_.

 .. _`at Read the Docs`: https://futhark.readthedocs.org/
 .. _`language overview`: https://futhark.readthedocs.org/en/latest/language-overview.html
 .. _`list of papers`: https://futhark.readthedocs.org/en/latest/publications.html
 .. _`Get Involved`: /getinvolved.html
+.. _`documentation of the compiler internals`: /haddock/

 Publications
 ============